 Items and Tools needed:

 Locate the anode rod.
 Most will be located on top of the water heater, though some may have the anode located on the side.
 On most it will look like a hexagonal plug screwed into the heater.
-Some heaters have the anode attached to the hot water outlet nipple, to see what they look like click here.
-These will be connected to the pipe leading away from the heater.
+Some heaters have the anode attached to the hot water outlet port and appear to be a pipe nipple, to see what they look like view me.
 See the "Hot Water Outlet Anodes" section below for information on this type of anode.